 q&a page 7

-A: Although technically honey comes from bees, which are unkosher animals, and thus their “milk” should be unkosher, the Gemara tells us that honey is indeed Kosher.
+A: Although technically honey comes from bees, which are non-kosher animals, and thus their “milk” should be non-kosher, the Talmud tells us that honey is indeed kosher.
 The reason is that honey is nectar of a flower that is removed and stored inside a bee, but not considered produced by the bee.
 Secondly the Torah specifically permits honey to be eaten, so even if it was indeed produced from within the bee, it would still be permitted.
 (See Shulchan Aruch Yoreh Deah Siman 81:8 and 9 and Aruch HaShulchan Siman 81:7.
-See also Mishna berura Siman 158:14)
+See also Mishna Berura Siman 158:14)

 296) Q: Can a woman write a mezuzah?

-297) Q: If someone who davens Ashkenaz is davening for the Amud in a Sefard Minyon [or vice versa] , what Nusach does he use for his own Shmoneh Esrei
+297) Q: If someone who davens Ashkenaz is davening for the Amud in a Sefard Minyon [or vice versa] , what Nusach does he use for his own silent Shmoneh Esrei?

-A: This is a very much discussed question amongst the contemporary Poskim.
+A: This is a very much discussed question among the contemporary Poskim.

 A: The Issur of Yichud is a fence to ensure that no improper activities happen between men and women.
-From my understanding of chat rooms, they are places where Prikas Ol, Leitzanus, flirting, and other improper behaviour between men and women are prevelant, and often lead to personal phone calls, and even meetings that end up with at best very compromised situations, and at worst with the transgression of very severe cardinal sins.
+From my understanding of chat rooms, they are places where Prikas Ol, Leitzanus, flirting, and other improper and sinful behavior between men and women are prevalent, and often lead to personal phone calls, and even meetings that end up with, at best, very compromised situations, and at worst, chas v'shalom, with the transgression of very severe cardinal sins, which break apart marriages and families, R"L.

-There is absolutely no Heter or good reason for a frum Jew to frequent these “social” rooms which are structured as uninhibited virtual lounges for the sexes to mingle, and although I can’t say that by entering these rooms the issur of Yichud was transgressed, the spirit of Yichud, and the very fabric of Yiddishkeit is compromised by engaging in these “harmless” chats.
+There is absolutely no Heter or good reason for a Torah observant Jew to frequent these “social” rooms which are structured by the 'Sitra Achra' as uninhibited virtual lounges for the genders to mingle, and although I can’t say that by entering these rooms the issur of Yichud was transgressed, the spirit of Yichud, and the very fabric of Yiddishkeit is compromised by engaging in these “harmless” chats.

-Regarding corresponding with women/men for legitimate business purposes, it’s hard to generalize.
+Regarding corresponding with members of the opposite gender for legitimate business purposes, it’s hard to generalize.
 Every serious Jew must know him/herself and their own limitations and struggles.
-A Rav should be consulted before any “ventures” with members of the opposite gender are undertaken.
+A Rav must be consulted before any “ventures” with members of the opposite gender are undertaken.
+Just as one calls a Rav to determine if a product is kosher, so too, and perhaps more importantly, must one consult a Rav to determine if any activity he wants to embark on is kosher.

-299) Q: If I bought a new garment now [before the three weeks], can I wear it for the first time during the three weeks?
+299) Q: If I bought a new garment before the three weeks, can I wear it for the first time during the three weeks?

 A: The problem of new clothes in the three weeks is wearing them, not buying them.
 (See Halichos Shlomo Chapter 14:1)